omermertkaya/iban-validation-desktop-app/README.md

 # iban-validation-desktop-app
 App is iban validation.
 User choose excel file for iban validation.
-App will verify for Turkish Bank Name.
+App will verify for iban with Turkish Bank Name.

 ####  - Choose your Input.xlsx